PLASTICS & THE ENVIRONMENT

 THE MOST INDEPENDENT & COMPREHENSIVE INVESTIGATION

-In fact, the only one you have not heard from is a top independent scientist.
-I spent 1500 hours unpaid to read 3000 peer-reviewed articles on materials use, waste, litter, microplastics, ocean plastics, degradation and more.
-This page distills down the essential information, so that you can have the facts in just a few minutes.
+I am a professional scientist who just spent thousands of hours unpaid to read over 3000 peer-reviewed articles on materials use, waste, litter, microplastics, ocean plastics, degradation and more.
+That is the most comprehensive independent review to date and this page distills down the essential information, so that you can have the facts in just a few minutes.

 If you want to know a little more, then there is a 20 minute video that will astound you.
 And for those of you who are really passionate, The Plastics Paradox book is available for free in several languages at the bottom of this page.